rxnlabs/timesheet/README.md

 ## Redevelopment Plan

-Timesheet holds a special place in my development journey as one of my earliest practical applications.
-While I deeply value all the systems and programs I’ve developed for others, Timesheet stands out because it was a project I created to solve a problem I personally faced.

 To continue learning and exploring new technologies, I plan to use Timesheet as a foundation for experimenting with modern programming languages and frameworks.

-Unlike traditional tutorials, books, or video courses, which can feel disconnected or overly theoretical, working on a real and meaningful project like Timesheet keeps me engaged and motivated.
+## Versions
+- [original](https://github.com/rxnlabs/timesheet/tree/archive): The first version, built using PHP with HTML templates.
+- [php+react](https://github.com/rxnlabs/timesheet/tree/php%2Breact): The initial refactor, featuring a React frontend and a modernized PHP backend.